d-ries/linux-essentials/xx_additional_exercises/shell_variables/100_solutions.md

 <br/>![](images/2022-08-15-14-55-40.png)

 ## Task 5
-Create a variable named “myvar” with its content the text “super”.
+Create a variable named "myvar" with its content the text "super".
 Show the following text on screen using this variable.
 ```
 Hello superwoman, I am superman !
 ```